THE COUSIN CYCLE continues

 Look for the great new cover and a slimmer version this summer.
 You’ll love Ch One – How Not to Cry in Public & Other Victories.

-Summary: When twelve-year-old Adele Walker decides her mother can no longer be her hero and despairs that her big boisterous family will ever cultivate any elegance, she finds a shadowy Internet friend who seems to have answers.
+When twelve-year-old Adele decides her mother can no longer be her hero and despairs that her big boisterous family will ever cultivate any elegance, she finds a shadowy Internet friend who seems to have answers.

-Summary: Ten-year-old Cheyenne Walker tells about when he and his brother live off their food hoard, how they stay clear of Grey Tooth, and why the family ghost matters most of all.
+Ten-year-old Cheyenne tells about the winter he and his brother live off their food hoard, how they stay clear of Grey Tooth, and why the family ghost matters most of all.

 Here’ a free peek into Ch One – The Hoarders

 “The boys are . . . always empathetic figures, and their compelling, dramatic story will captivate most readers.” – Booklist review by Michael Cart — The Hoarders (Cousin Cycle, #1)